meshhq/gohttp/README.md

 ![alt text](gopher.png)
 # GoHTTP

-A simple and fun http client written in go.
+A simple HTTP client written in go.

-`GoHTTP` provides syntactic sugar built on top of the `net/http` package, designed to make interacting with JSON APIs from `golang` applications simple and easy.
+`GoHTTP` provides syntactic sugar built on top of the `net/http` package, designed to make integrating with JSON APIs from `golang` applications simple and easy.

 ## Features